scholarslab/praxis/exercises/programming1/index.md

 # Collections

-Create a collection of these authors and the year they passed away; print the collection in the following format:
+Create a collection of these authors and the year they died; print the collection in the following format:

-Charles Dickens passed away in 1870.
+Charles Dickens died in 1870.

 Charles Dickens, 1870<br/>
 William Thackeray, 1863<br/>